Marko Topchii

 Marko Topchii (Марко Топчій [mɐrˈkɔ topˈtʃij]; born January 7, 1991) is a classical guitarist from Ukraine.
 Topchii has won more than 100 awards worldwide in the international classical guitar competitions in the professional category.
-Among them, 50 first places in the competitions in United States, Mexico, Australia, Japan, China, Taiwan, Singapore, South Korea, Indonesia, Germany, Switzerland, Netherlands, France, Spain, Italy, Portugal, Liechtenstein, Poland, Hungary, Serbia, Croatia, Bulgaria, Montenegro, and Ukraine.
+Among them, 57 first places in the competitions in the United States, Mexico, Australia, Japan, China, Taiwan, Singapore, South Korea, Indonesia, Germany, Switzerland, Norway, Netherlands, France, Spain, Italy, Portugal, Liechtenstein, Luxembourg, Poland, Hungary, Serbia, Croatia, Bulgaria, Montenegro, and Ukraine.

 Biography

 Birth and education

-Marko Topchii was born in 1991 in Kyiv, Ukraine, to a family of musicians.Нe started studying the guitar at the age of four with Volodymyr Homenyuk and later with Borys Belsky.2011 - graduated from the Kharkiv National Kotlyarevsky University of Arts under Prof. Volodymyr Dotsenko, Merited Artist of Ukraine.2016 - completed a three-year postgraduate program at the Petro Tchaikovsky National Music Academy of Ukraine in Kyiv under Prof. Yuri Aleksik, Merited Artist of Ukraine.2019 - completed the professional studies program at the San Francisco Conservatory of Music under Prof. Judicaël Perroy.
+Marko Topchii was born in 1991 in Kyiv, Ukraine, to a family of musicians.

+Нe started studying the guitar at the age of four with Volodymyr Homenyuk and later with Borys Belsky.

+2011 - graduated from the Kharkiv National Kotlyarevsky University of Arts under Prof. Volodymyr Dotsenko, Merited Artist of Ukraine.

+2016 - completed a three-year postgraduate program at the Petro Tchaikovsky National Music Academy of Ukraine in Kyiv under Prof. Yuri Aleksik, Merited Artist of Ukraine.

+2019 - completed the professional studies program at the San Francisco Conservatory of Music under Prof. Judicaël Perroy.

+2022 - entered the master soloist programme at the Geneva University of Music under Prof. Judicaёl Perroy.

 Career

-Being multi-award-winning classical guitarist, orchestra soloist, concertist, Marko has won more than 100 awards worldwide in the international classical guitar competitions in the professional category.
-Among them, 46 first places.
+As a multi-award-winning classical guitarist, orchestra soloist, and concertist, Marko has won over 100 awards worldwide in international classical guitar competitions in the professional category.
+Among them, 57 first places.

-In the fall of 2018, he appeared on the cover of the issue No. 391 of the Classical Guitar Magazine: Marko Topchii, Perennial Prize Winner.
+In the fall of 2018, he appeared on the cover of issue No. 391 of the Classical Guitar Magazine: Marko Topchii, Perennial Prize Winner.
 The issue also included the interview: Marko Topchii, Inside the World of One of the Most Successful and Widely Travelled Competitors.

 In 2017, he appeared on the cover of the issue No. 12 of Polish classical guitar magazine Sześć Strun Świata (Six Strings of the World).
-The issue also included the interview.
+The issue also included an interview.

-Marko often performs with orchestras, having more than ten concertos for guitar and orchestra in the repertoire.
+Marko often performs with orchestras, having more than ten concertos for guitar and orchestra in his repertoire.
 He has performed at Carnegie Hall, the Salle Cortot (Paris), Yamaha Ginza Hall (Tokyo), Tchaikovsky Hall (Moscow).

-Marko has recorded three solo CD albums: